sufrin/Glyph/README.md

 A draft introduction to **Glyph** appears in `Glyph-Document/Glyph.pdf` -- which provides a few explained examples of
 **GUI**s (**G**lyph **U**ser **I**nterfaces).
 Prospective
-users may also want to read the source code of the largest example `demonstrationBook` -- which embodies many useful **GUIdioms** in its several files.
+users may also want to read the source code of one or more of the demonstration/test programs.

-## Getting Started
+## Getting Started (IntelliJ)

 The repository has all the Skija/Skia/JWM jar files needed to support building and using **Glyph**.
 I maintain the code using **IntelliJ**, and